At Beloit, you don’t just get a degree: we make sure you’re prepared for a career.

 Accountants create financial reports for firms and individuals, monitor financial outlooks, and examine financial documents.
 Their main goal is to help companies and organizations meet the requirements and standards set by the government and certain industries.
 Accounting professionals work in nearly every sector of the economy, even entrepreneurially as personal financial advisors, certified public accountants (CPAs), or financial planners.Learn More

-A Consultant is responsible for providing industry expertise to corporations and individuals.
+A consulting career is a common path for business and econ graduates, and economic consulting is a particularly promising career choice for our top international students.
+A consultant is responsible for providing industry expertise to corporations and individuals.
 Their duties include researching their client and their client’s position within an industry, meeting with company executives or professionals to make suggestions and develop improvement plans based on their needs and maintaining a professional relationship with their clients over time.Learn More

 Real Estate Developers envision, organize, and execute construction or renovation projects for commercial or private use.
 Their duties include negotiations with property owners, real estate agents, investors, lending institutions such as banks and insurance companies, architects, lawyers, general contractors, government officials, and other interested parties.Learn More